Bunshock476/Ress/README.md

 # Ress
+Rust port of my python discord music bot.
-Discord music bot made for a Cyberpunk Red game as my character's DJ persona
+Made to be used in a Cyberpunk Red game as my character's DJ persona.
+Made using twilight and lavalink.